 - Designed for adults 90 pounds or more

-This is a simple, but effective kayak life jacket, perfect for a day at the lake.
-The Stearns Classic vest is US Coast Guard approved.
+This simple but effective kayak life jacket is perfect for a day at the lake.
+The Stearns Classic vest is US Coast Guard-approved.
 The durable construction includes a 3-buckle design and a nylon shell.

 Good for shorter kayak trips

 3 buckle design for a snug fit

 The Stearns Classic vest is an affordable option for kayak life jackets.
 You can be protected without breaking the bank.
 It’s not the most comfortable life jacket on the market, but it is easy to use at a minimal cost.